 Since we began our operations in 2003, it has been our priority to ensure that our participants – particularly vulnerable children – are safe from abuse, violence and exploitation.

-Our Safeguarding Policy for Children and Vulnerable Adults encompasses the behaviours and values that underpin our work, as well as our whistleblowing and reporting procedures.
+Our Child and Adults at Risk Safeguarding Policy encompasses the behaviours and values that underpin our work, as well as our whistleblowing and reporting procedures.

 All of our staff in Malawi, Ghana and the UK receive regular training in this policy, with special focus given to how to report concerns they may have about the safety of a child or adult.